 I love it.
-Forty years ago a Hershey chocolate bar cost five cents.
-The bar will cost $5.00 in 2017.
+Fifty years ago a Hershey chocolate bar cost five cents.
+The bar will cost $5.00+ in 2021.

 I wish I had thought of a chocolate standard but it was the ancient Mayan culture that first tied currency to chocolate.